WhySooooFurious/The-Mac-Repo/README.md

   - High: High everything, turn on effects
   - Maxed: If present it means game settings are as high as they possibly can go.
 Or in other words: High< (All of this doesn't relate to resolution at all)

-- **Method:**
+- **Method & Source & Source:**
-  - Crossover, make sure to put the version name and game architecture e.g: Crossover 23.7 (x64)
+  - Crossover: Make sure to put the version name and game architecture e.g: Crossover 23.7 (x64) or alternatively something like this: Crossover 22 (x32).
+Depending what you have got
+  - Parallels: Make sure to put the version name and game architecture e.g: Parallels 19 (x32) or alternatively something like this: Parallels 18 (x64).
+Depending what you have got
+  - Native: Make sure you put the game architecture e.g Native (ARM64) or alternatively something like this: Native (x64).
+Depending what you have got
+  - Source: Where you got the game from e,g Cracked or or alternatively something like this: Mac App Store

 ## Testing Notes